mmlacak/crochess/docs/source/libcc/ccpiece.rst

     For :c:enumerator:`CC_PE_None` piece, label is empty string.

-    All returned strings are zero-terminated.
+    All returned strings are null-terminated.

     .. warning::